Yandex Cloud

 • Required paid resources

-• Create an infrastructure
+• Create your infrastructure

 • Upload the website files

-• Run a fault tolerance test
+• Test the fault tolerance

 • How to delete the resources you created